abhayagiri/beginning-our-day/manuscripts/lpp.md

 appropriate effort to free ourselves from saṁsāra, and do that which is of the most benefit for our lives.

-# A Sense of Self – Question and Answer
+# A Sense of Self

 ## Luang Por Pasanno